Scirra/Construct-bugs/README.md

 ## Use the bug report template

 The bug submission page is pre-filled with a template. **We need all this information to help you.** Do not delete it.
-Please provide as much of the requested information as you can.
+Please provide as much of the requested information as you can, including the system details or crash report information with every report.

 ## A minimal project demonstrating the issue is required